-- (a) Information Technology Conditions of Use Policy various measures designed to minimise the risk of cyber threats, including those involving foreign influence. - (b) Code of Conduct sets out the University's requirements in relation to conflicts of interest.
-A standalone Conflicts of Interest Policy is currently being developed. - (c) The University is undertaking a major update of its Travel and Entertainment Policies and Procedures which will include consideration of security requirements when travelling internationally.
+(a) Information Conditions of Use Policy - various measures designed to minimise risk of threats, including those foreign influence.

+(b) Code of Conduct - sets out the requirements in relation to conflicts of interest.
+A standalone Conflicts of Interest Policy is currently being developed.

+(c) The University is a major update of its Travel and Entertainment Policies and Procedures which will include consideration of security requirements when travelling internationally.
 The risk of foreign interference will be assessed when the request for travel is considered.

 Risks associated with foreign interference are included in the relevant University risk registers.
 The University's Audit and Risk Management Committee is provided with an update on cybersecurity risks at each meeting.
-This includes consideration of the threat of a cyber incident by a foreign entity.
+This includes consideration of the threat of a incident by a foreign entity.